Space management tips to help your people thrive in a hybrid workplace

 Capacity versus occupancy

 Capacity indicates the number of people allowed in the workplace and in individual space at one time.
-You may want to limit occupancy so people can keep a safe distance apart.
 Occupancy reflects the number of people occupying different areas of the workplace.
-For example, the capacity of one of your meeting rooms may be set at 15 people, while the average number of people who use it at once may be 9.
+For example, the capacity of one of your meeting rooms may be set at 15 people, while the average number of people who use it at once may be nine.

 Overall space utilization